 PLANNING THE PROGRAM

 During the first two weeks of enrollment, each incoming student is assigned to a faculty advisor and receives notification by email.
 This relationship is not only a means to assist the student in planning and completing the degree requirements; it is, more importantly, a mentoring relationship.
-The advisor is available for guidance on course selection, independent studies and internships, preparing for graduate study, and developing future professional plans, but also for help in setting goals, reflecting on the questions that animate the student’s educational quest, and exploring the pathways to a life of meaning and purpose.
-The advisor also reviews the student’s academic progress and the quality of her or his work on a regular basis.
+The advisor is available for guidance in the following areas: course selection, independent studies and internships, preparation for graduate study, development of professional plans.
+The advisor also also assists the student in setting goals, reflecting on the questions that animate the student’s educational quest, and exploring the pathways to a life of meaning and purpose.
+The advisor reviews the student’s academic progress and the quality of her or his work on a regular basis.

-Students are expected to contact their assigned advisor and set up an initial advisement meeting during weeks 2-4 and a follow-up meeting during week 8, which is designated as advisement week for advisors to meet with their advisees in planning the student’s course schedule for the next quarter, in preparation for registration during week nine.
+New students are expected to contact their assigned advisor and set up an initial advisement meeting during weeks two to four and a follow-up meeting during weeks seven and eight, which are designated as advisement weeks for planning the student’s course schedule for the next quarter, in preparation for registration during weeks nine and ten.
 First quarter students are required to meet with their advisor before registering for the second quarter.

 During the initial degree planning and follow-up advisement meetings, students work with their advisor to design a program that meets basic degree requirements.
 This involves determining:

 - How many transfer units will be included in the undergraduate degree, based on the official Degree Audit Report (DAR)

 - How many Prior Learning units the student plans to document, if applicable